slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On jealousy and envy

 <!--
+- an healthy mind does not speak ill of others.
 - Consensus happens just in the beginning and in the end of something.
 -->